-In the event that a candidate thinks it unlikely s/he will meet the 3, 6 or 18 month deadline, they should contact the Graduate School {where possible at least 2 weeks beforehand} to explain the extenuating circumstances.
+In the event that a candidate thinks it unlikely they will meet the 3, 6 or 18 month deadline, they should contact the Graduate School (where possible at least 2 weeks beforehand) to explain the extenuating circumstances.
 With the agreement of the examiners, the Research Degrees Officer will then set a new deadline for submission of the corrections which will take account of the nature of the extenuating circumstances.
 If the Research Degrees Officer is only made aware of the failure to meet the 3, 6 or 18 month deadline by the examiners, s/he will request an explanation from the candidate.
 If there are extenuating circumstances, a new deadline for submission of the corrections will be set with the agreement of the examiners.
 If there are no extenuating circumstances, a new submission deadline will be set and the candidate may be subject to attending another viva.
-In the event that a candidate fails to meet the new submission deadline and has no extenuating circumstances, they will fail their PhD.
+In the event that a candidate fails to meet the new submission deadline and has no extenuating circumstances, the candidate will fail the examination.

-In the event that a candidate does not send their revised thesis to the examiner(s) or their nominee within the deadline set, and has not been in touch with the supervisory team/Graduate School in the interim, every endeavour will be made to contact them (including sending a letter by recorded delivery to the candidate's last known address) up to one month after the submission deadline with the following request/information:
+In the event that a candidate does not send their revised thesis to the examiner(s) or their nominee by the deadline set, and has not been in touch with the supervisory team/Graduate School in the interim, every endeavour will be made to contact the candidate (including sending a letter by recorded delivery to the candidate's last known address) up to one month after the submission deadline with the following request/information:

-- 1) That they attend a meeting of the Postgraduate Academic Progress Committee on a set date to explain any extenuating circumstances; - 2) That non-attendance at the Postgraduate Academic Progress Committee meeting without a satisfactory explanation will result in the automatic withdrawal of registration; - 3) That the candidate will have the right of appeal following normal College procedures.
+- 1) That they attend an SPDS meeting on a set date to explain any extenuating circumstances; - 2) That non-attendance at the SPDS meeting without a satisfactory explanation will automatically result in withdrawal of registration; - 3) That the candidate will have the right of appeal following normal College procedures.